Fenrir Code Audit Tool

 ```

-## Live Demonstration
+## Real Machine Demonstration

-These dependencies contain the core code of Sling CMS, which needs to be fully decompiled and the decompiled code copied to the code repository.
+These dependencies contain the core code of Sling CMS, which needs to be decompiled and the decompiled code copied to the code repository.

 Let's take a look at the performance of the large model:

-## Contribution Guidelines
+## Contribution Guide

 1. Fork the project